forestdb/forestdb.org/models/exogenous-counterfactuals.md

 ### Testing the models

 Now we can compare this new exogenous style to the original stlye with randomness embedded in the functions.
 The two models below are parallel instantiations of a simple a→b→c causal chain.
 The values of each node as well as the weights between the nodes are unknown variables that the listener must discover.
+Here I show interpretations of "c because a" and "c and a," as well as the best utterance when all variables are on and weights are high.
+It may help to comment out certain graphs to more easily compare the two models.

-#### Old
+#### Original style

 ~~~
 ;; runs in ~ 2 seconds